bayodelaoye/bayodelaoye/README.md

 Software Engineer
 ------------------------

 I'm a Software Engineer with a rich background in both front-end and back-end development.
-I've been continuously expanding my skills and expertise as I really enjoy Full Stack Development!
+I've been continuously expanding my skills and expertise as I really enjoy Web Development!

 * 👨🏼‍💻 Currently looking for a full time position
 * 🌍  I'm based in the United States